-If you’re choosing an aftermarket oil filter, two of the most popular brands are K&N and HifloFiltro.
+If you’re choosing an aftermarket oil filter for your Triumph, two of the most popular brands are K&N and HifloFiltro.
 The table below shows you the direct model number conversions, which, on the face of it, are fairly logical.
 Click the link and you’ll be taken to an online retailer where you can order your filter.

 Motorcycle Oil Filter FAQ

 Should you change the oil filter every time?

 Yes.
 A fresh filter will filter out any particles, whereas an old filter won't be as efficient.
 If a filter blocks up, it could cause engine wear but most motorcycles have a bypass valve to prevent catastrophic failure due to oil starvation.
 An oil filter is a few quid, it's a false economy to reuse an old one.

 Can you use the same oil filter twice?

 You can but it's not worth it.
 Not only will the old filter not function as well as a new one but it might not fit back on as well either, potentially coming loose and causing you all sorts of problems.

 I work to hand tight plus 180-degrees but consult your owner's manual if you're unsure.

 Does an oil filter have a reverse thread?